Frequently Asked Questions

 Will the terminal caps melt?

 Polypropylene (the plastic that the VRUZEND terminal caps are made out of) has a melting temperature of 266°F – 320°F (130°C to 160°C).
 Lithium batteries really shouldn’t be operated in conditions hotter than about 150°F (65°C).
 If your terminal caps melt, then you likely have bigger problems at the moment.

 Can I build different shapes of battery packs with VRUZEND kits?

 Absolutely!
 The VRUZEND terminal caps are literally building blocks that you can use to build many different sizes and shapes of custom batteries.
 The simplest and easiest shape is of course a square or rectangle, but you can be as creative as you want.
 Many electric bicycle batteries are triangles to fit into a bike frame, and a right triangle is easy to build with VRUZEND caps.
 Other shapes are easy too.
 As long as it fits a grid format, you can build pretty much anything shape.

 What is the difference between the USA and international warehouses?

 As you can imagine, the USA warehouse ships mostly to US and other North American addresses, while the international warehouse handles shipments to most of the rest of the world.
 Shipping in the US is much cheaper when the package starts in the US.
 That’s why we bulk ship inventory to the US, to reduce the shipping expense and time for US customers.
-What used to take at least 20 days from the international warehouse now takes 2-4 days in the US.
 The price in the US is slightly higher due to the import and freight charges, but the final price including US shipping is approximately the same or lower than the international shipping option (and arrives much quicker!).
 So whether you’re a US customer ordering from our Shop page or an international customer ordering from the international warehouse, you’ll be paying about the same low price either way!